 Centres of Excellence 2022–2029

-The Academy of Finland has selected eleven Centres of Excellence (CoE) for the period 2022‒2029.
+The Research Council of Finland has selected eleven Centres of Excellence (CoE) for the period 2022‒2029.
 The new Finnish Centre of Excellence Programme includes research teams from eleven universities or research institutes.

 High-Speed Electromechanical Energy Conversion Systems